-In 2013, Ball used 3.49 million megawatt hours of energy, 4 percent less than in 2012.
+Ball used 3.23 million megawatt hours of energy in 2014, 5 percent less than in 2012.
 Our metal beverage, tinplate food and aerosol can businesses accounted for 88 percent of our total energy consumption.
-In these businesses, we measure our energy efficiency on a “per unit of production” basis and, since 2009, increased our energy efficiency by 8 percent.
-In our slug and aerospace businesses, we achieved significant energy efficiency improvements of 10 percent and more since 2010.
+In these businesses, we measure our energy efficiency on a “per unit of production” basis.
+We improved the energy efficiency in these businesses by 4 percent in 2013-2014 and by 8 percent since 2010.
+In our slug and aerospace businesses, we achieved significant energy efficiency improvements of 15 percent and more since 2010.

-In 2011, to significantly and cost effectively reduce our energy consumption, we developed a global energy strategy that addresses energy supply and demand and requires the consideration of energy efficiency when making investment decisions.
-At Ball, we focus our energy efficiency efforts in six key areas (click link on top of this page).
+To significantly and cost effectively reduce our energy consumption, we developed a global energy strategy in 2011 that addresses energy supply and demand and requires the consideration of energy efficiency when making investment decisions.
+At Ball, we focus our energy efficiency efforts in six key areas.

 A Multifaceted Approach

 Opposing trends, such as increases in can sizes, shapes and labels, line or plant curtailments, and new line startups, often offset progress toward our energy efficiency goals.
 Our efficiency decreases as manufacturing line stoppages increase due to reduced demand or we experience a greater number of height, diameter or label changes.
-During the reporting period, our beverage packaging business experienced significant changes, including the double-digit volume growth of our specialty can business and the continued decline of standard 12-ounce cans in North America.
-To efficiently and effectively manage these challenges, we invested in our businesses and expect additional energy performance gains in 2014 and beyond.
+Our beverage packaging business continues to experience significant changes, including the growth of our specialty can business and the continued decline of standard 12-ounce cans in North America.
+To efficiently and effectively manage these challenges, we invest in our businesses and expect additional energy performance gains in 2015 and beyond.

 Committed at All Levels